gkovacs/gkovacs.github.com/index.markdown

 <a href="http://hci.stanford.edu/publications/2016/invideo/invideo-las2016.pdf"><img src="invideo-screenshot-200px.png" alt="InVideo" class="limg" width="200"></a>
 <div class="padlink"></div>
 <div class="paratext">
-A data-mining analysis of how users interact with in-video quizzes on Coursera.<br>
+A data-mining analysis of how users interact with in-video quizzes on Coursera.<br class="desktoponly">
 We discover that the presence of in-video quizzes results in quiz-driven navigation patterns such as seeking from one in-video quiz to the next.<br>
 </div>
 <div class="padlink2"></div>